vinyldns/vinyldns/modules/docs/src/main/tut/portal/manual-review-scheduling.md

 ## Scheduling <a id="scheduling" />

 VinylDNS processes DNS Changes immediately, unless they have a Request Date and Time.
 The day and time must be in the future.
+The portal accepts and returns the Request Date and Time as your local time.
 A VinylDNS administrator will review the DNS Change after the requested time and either approve or reject it for processing.
 [![New DNS Change form with scheduling field](../img/portal/dns-change-schedule-annotated.png){: .screenshot}](../img/portal/dns-change-schedule-annotated.png)